-CRUs offer insights into signal integration at promoters
+Implications for developmental gene regulation by multiple enhancers

-The CRU view provides an opportunity to investigate multi-modular gene regulation in early human development that has hitherto been studied on a limited number of genes, predominantly in model organisms (Barolo, 2012; Cannavò et al., 2016; Hong et al., 2008).
+The CRU view provides an opportunity to consider multi-modular gene regulation in early human development that has hitherto been studied on a limited number of genes, predominantly in model organisms (Barolo, 2012; Cannavò et al., 2016; Hong et al., 2008).
 The ‘single-state’ architecture that we detect at the majority of CRUs is in line with observations of ‘shadow enhancers’ with overlapping activities in Drosophila (Hong et al., 2008).
 It has been suggested that this cis-regulatory organisation ensures the robustness of gene regulation and can buffer the effects of deleterious sequence variation, as well as providing opportunities for evolutionary innovation (Barolo, 2012; Cannavò et al., 2016; Hong et al., 2008; Perry et al., 2010).

 ‘Dual-state’ CRUs, although representing a relative minority of the CRUs we analysed, offer additional insights into signal integration at promoters.
 Specifically, the fact that the chromatin state of the promoter largely associates with the predominant chromatin state of the connected PIRs suggests that promoters may integrate signals from remote elements based on “majority vote logic”.
-Mechanistically, this logic may be a consequence of largely independent enhancer action (potentially at both single-state and dual-state CRUs) that is consistent with the "hit-and-run" model of transcriptional regulation (Schaffner, 1988; Varala et al., 2015), and provides a flexible way to fine-tune the expression of multi-enhancer genes (Guerrero et al., 2010; Lagha et al., 2012)
+Mechanistically, this logic may be a consequence of largely independent enhancer action (potentially at both single-state and dual-state CRUs) that is consistent with the "hit-and-run" model of transcriptional regulation (Schaffner, 1988; Varala et al., 2015), and provides a flexible way to fine-tune the expression of multi-enhancer genes (Guerrero et al., 2010; Lagha et al., 2012).
+However, this model also does not preclude the possibility that promoter chromatin states at ‘dual-state’ CRUs undergo a continuous turnover depending on the state of the PIR they contact.
+In this case, the observed ‘majority-vote’ promoter chromatin states would correspond to the predominant state detected at the population level.

 Theoretically, the generally independent enhancer action also enables activation signals from individual elements to quantitatively "add up" (at least to some extent) to promote stronger transcriptional outputs (Arnold et al., 2013; Bothma et al., 2015; Lam et al., 2015; Spivakov, 2014).
 Our observation that the resolution of dual-state CRUs towards a uniformly active state generally results in increased expression (and vice versa) supports this model.
 However, analyses in Drosophila have identified exceptions to additive enhancer activity (Bothma et al., 2015) and have provided examples of enhancers that activate more than one promoter in a coordinated fashion (Fukaya et al., 2016), which is not immediately expected from the "hit-and-run" looping model.
 Finally, there is also a possibility that multiple enhancers are jointly engaged in "chromatin hubs" with promoters, rather than acting individually (Hanscombe et al., 1991; Jiang et al., 2016; Patrinos et al., 2004; Tolhuis et al., 2002; Wijgerde et al., 1995).
-These mechanistic questions go beyond the capabilities of Hi-C-based analyses of cell populations The emerging studies at the single-molecule level (such as (Bartman et al., 2016; Fukaya et al., 2016)) will likely shed further light on the molecular mechanisms that underpin the principles of CRU organisation revealed in our study.
+These mechanistic questions go beyond the capabilities of Hi-C-based analyses of cell populations, and as such it is possible that multiple promoter interactions detected within a CRU take place either concurrently or simultaneously.
+The emerging studies at the single-molecule level (such as (Bartman et al., 2016; Fukaya et al., 2016)) will likely shed further light on the molecular mechanisms that underpin the principles of CRU organisation.